People v. Turner: Statements by Turner's family and friends

-On June 4, Michele Dauber posted a letter written by Dan Turner, Brock's father, asking for leniency for his son, arguing that punishment was a "steep price to pay for 20 minutes of action out of his 20 plus years of life."
+On June 4, Michele Dauber posted a letter written by Dan Turner, Brock's father, asking for leniency for his son, arguing that the punishment was a "steep price to pay for 20 minutes of action out of his 20 plus years of life."
 The letter sparked outrage and was cited as an example of the prevalence of rape culture.

 Dauber also circulated, again via Twitter, a letter written by Leslie Rasmussen, a female childhood friend of Turner, that defended Turner and blamed alcohol consumption and universities for advertising themselves as "party schools".
 The letter was met with further criticism.
 The publication of her letter, in which she also said Brock came from "a respectable family," led to cancellations of her band (Good English)'s engagements.
 Rasmussen soon disavowed the letter, writing on Facebook, "I did not acknowledge strongly enough the severity of Brock's crime and the suffering and pain that his victim endured, and for that lack of acknowledgement, I am deeply sorry."

 Writing to the court and recommending against prison, Oakwood, Ohio Judge Margaret M. Quinn, a Turner family friend and retired federal prosecutor, also blamed the assault on alcohol, minimizing Turner's culpability.
 "He made a mistake in drinking excessively to the point where he could not fully appreciate that his female acquaintance was so intoxicated.
 I know Brock did not go to that party intending to hurt, or entice, or overpower anyone."

 Brock's character was defended by at least 39 people including his ex-girlfriend who said he never pressured her and that he was kind, loving and respectful.